Tips for medical professionals

 - Is the patient taking a new medication that might affect mental state or physical well-being?

-- An excellent resource for medical professionals is the Physician's Guide to Assessing and Counseling Older Drivers.
+- An excellent resource for medical professionals is the Clinician's Guide to Assessing and Counseling Older Drivers.
 You can download the Guide from the National Highway Traffic Safety Administration.

 If the DMV receives a report from a source that is not a physician, the DMV considers each case separately and does not take action without a DMV re-evaluation of the driver.